Teenage Mutant Ninja Turtles II: The Secret of the Ooze: Production

 The characters of Bebop and Rocksteady, who were popular villains in the 1987 animated series, could not be used due to Peter Laird objecting, with the latter stating that "their constant one-note shtick in the first animated series [was] extremely annoying and silly to the point of being stupid".
 As a result, Tokka and Rahzar were created.
-However Eastman states that he and Laird initially intended Bebop and Rocksteady to be in the film, but ultimately decided to do new mutants to expand the franchise.
+However, Eastman states that he and Laird initially intended Bebop and Rocksteady to be in the film, but ultimately decided to do new mutants to expand the franchise.

 The Turtles fight bare-fisted for much of this film, to tone down the violence.
-The abandoned subway station, the new lair for the Turtles, is based on the real-life decommissioned City Hall station of the New York City Subway, built by the former Interborough Rapid Transit Company.
-The station is not completely abandoned, as it appears in the movie.
+The abandoned subway station, the new lair for the Turtles, was based on the real-life decommissioned City Hall station of the New York City Subway, built by the former Interborough Rapid Transit Company.
+The station is not completely abandoned, as it appears in the film.
 Trains pass through the station daily as they turn around to head uptown, and passengers ride through the station, but the train does not stop and so they cannot disembark.
 During filming of the scene where the Turtles are trapped in the net and fall to the ground, one of the stuntmen broke an ankle.
 Some filming took place in North Carolina, like the first, where the New York City skyline was created at the North Carolina Film Studios.
 The building used for the entrance to April's apartment is the office of the New York location of Jim Henson's Creature Shop, which did the animatronics work for the film and its predecessor.
 The film is dedicated to the memory of Jim Henson, who had died the previous May.

 Music

 An original motion picture soundtrack was released alongside the film in 1991 by SBK Records.
 The soundtrack featured 10 tracks from the film, and music from artists such as Magnificent V11, produced by Troy Duncombe and Mickey Mahoney of Cat and Moose productions, Ya Kid K, Cathy Dennis and David Morales, Tribal House and Dan Hartman.
-The most famous song featured on the soundtrack is "Ninja Rap" performed by rapper Vanilla Ice.
+The most famous song featured on the soundtrack is "Ninja Rap" performed by rapper Vanilla Ice and written by Frank Miller.
 The song featured prominently, and Ice makes an appearance as himself.
 This song tricked the audience into believing the fight was a harmless "show" and thus not to panic.
 A music video was produced for "Ninja Rap".

 The soundtrack features two original pieces from the Orchestra On the Half Shell.
 The original music was composed by John Du Prez, who won a BMI Film Music Award for his work.